 - If you are planning to use this information to apply for a grant or other time-sensitive publication, please include information on where you are sending it and what the due date is.

 DataHaven reserves the right to determine your eligibility for assistance and our own ability to help.
-We will generally provide up to one hour of free technical assistance per year for any non-profit organization or government entity in our region; additional technical assistance is available but may require a fee for services agreement or contract.
+We will generally provide up to one hour of free technical assistance per year for any non-profit organization or government entity in Connecticut; additional technical assistance is available but may require a fee for services agreement or contract.
 We are often able to answer simple questions that students or independent researchers may have about the information on our website, but we are generally not staffed to provide free assistance for individuals or to answer requests related to other independent projects.
 Please submit requests as far in advance as possible, as it may take us up to 2-3 weeks to receive and process your request, and our availability to provide assistance is contingent on staff availability.

 DataHaven works with many journalists and news media outlets each year.
 Thank you for your interest in DataHaven, and for your work to help provide high-quality information to the public.